Xelack/inav/README.md

 # Special Thanks !

-To INAV community for the very good job realise and more for sharing it with the world !!!!!!!
+Thanks a lot "INAV" for the very good job realise and more for sharing it with the world !!!!!!!

+[Please excuse my bad english but I work on it!]